jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Quality storytelling is why so many devoted boxers, judokas, and other practioners were sucked in by their respective discipline.
 Filled with history, culture, and traditions, isolated martial arts acted like echo chambers with a reality so complete, it tricked people into believing it was the single source of truth.

-During the growth of Ultimate Fighting, fighters quickly realized the rules of boxing, kickboxing, wrestling, etc., let practioners honed their chosen techniques but the rules were artificial and must be forgotten when preparing for real fights.
+During the growth of Ultimate Fighting, fighters quickly realized the rules of boxing, kickboxing, wrestling, etc., let practioners honed their chosen techniques.
+But the rules were artificial and must be forgotten when training for real fights.

 After fighters embraced all discplines, they entered a brave new world.